 The first step to playing fantasy football is finding or creating a league.
 A league can be as small as two people or as large as the NFL itself.
 You can join an existing league, start your own, or even play in an online league with other passionate sports fans.

 The online leagues do have some significant advantages, though.
 First of all, their functionality far surpasses anything that can be offered with pen and paper.
 Then there’s the availability of huge amounts of data to help you make team and player choices.

 Many of the online leagues also offer incentives to join them.
-For example, the Sorare sign up bonus offers a free limited card when you purchase five cards from auction, and right now, you also get lifetime access to the VIP Discord Group for giveaways and promotions.
+For example, the Sorare signup bonus offers a free limited card when you purchase five cards from the auction, and right now, you also get lifetime access to the VIP Discord Group for giveaways and promotions.

 The Fantast Football Point Systems

 Most leagues use a standard scoring system that awards points for touchdowns, yards gained, and so on.
 However, some leagues use alternative scoring systems.
 For example, some leagues give points for each first down a team makes, while others award points for long plays (plays that gain 30 or more yards).
 There are even leagues that use a points-per-reception (PPR) scoring system, which gives points for every catch a player makes.